karlseguin/cache.zig/readme.md

 If `T` defines the method `removedFromCache`, `T.removedFromCache(Allocator)` will be called when all references are to entry are removed but before the entry is destroyed. `removedFromCache` will be called regardless of why the entry was removed.

 The `Allocator` passed to `removedFromCache` is the `Allocator` that the cache was created with - this may or may not be an allocator that is meaningful to the value.

+## delPrefix
+`cache.delPrefix` can be used to delete any entry that starts with the specified prefix.
+This requires an O(N) scan through the cache.
+However, some optimizations are done to limit the amount of write-lock this places on the cache.